aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 1. Upload a site logo.
 2. Set the Site Title and Tagline.
-3. Set the footer copy right content, this support HTML coding, if this is not set, the copyright will be as like `© 2017 Bold`.
+3. Set the footer copyright content, this support HTML coding, if this is not set, the copyright will be as like `© 2017 Bold`.
 4. You can also hide or show the header search icon.
 5. Display or hide Site Title and Tagline on the [Home Hero](#home-hero) section.
 6. Upload the site icon (favicon) which is used as a browser and app icon for your site.

 ##### Header Image

-In this section, you can set the Header Image which will then bu used in the [Home Hero](#home-hero) section.
+In this section, you can set the Header Image which will then be used in the [Home Hero](#home-hero) section.

 ##### Menus